 “This award coincides with a significant moment in time for us all, including the financial sector, given the challenges of Covid-19.
 We hope that as society recovers, the learnings from this crisis provide an opportunity for all banks to refocus on their role in society and consider the long-term welfare of customers in all their investment decisions.
 Triodos will continue to play a key role in encouraging this transition.”

 The bank encompasses its mission in all aspects of its work – the company has held B Corp status since 2015 and has an energy-efficient, low-carbon UK head office in the centre of Bristol.
 In 2018, Triodos became one of the first banks in the world to publish the carbon footprint from loan and investment portfolios.

 Bevis Watts added: “We launched the Triodos personal current account in 2017 and provided industry leadership in challenging the myth of free banking and attracted a wider range of ethically minded customers as a result.
 The heightened awareness around the climate emergency, and the social and welfare inequality so evident in the current Covid-19 crisis, has made our work and the need to fundamentally change banking more relevant than ever before.”

 This is the third time that Triodos Bank has received a Queen’s Award for Enterprise, having previously been recognised in 2004 and 2010.
 Each award is valid for five years.

 About the Queen’s Awards for Enterprise

 The Queen’s Awards for Enterprise are for outstanding achievement by UK businesses in the categories of: innovation, international trade, sustainable development, and promoting opportunity through social mobility.
-The winners of the Queen's Awards for Enterprise are announced annually in April.
+The winners of the Queen's Awards for Enterprise are announced annually.